Tronic/pastezi/README.md

 No access control.
 Anyone may edit or delete pastes, if they have the URL.
 If no filename is provided, a random name is created.

-Pastes are preserved for a week since last edit or view.
+Pastes are deleted after six weeks without views, or when edited to empty content.